Astrosp/Awesome-OSINT-For-Everything/README.md

 Enter your "Post URL" to export
 - [Twitch Tools](https://twitch-tools.rootonline.de/followerlist_viewer.php) - This tool lets you view the followers on any Twitch account.
 - [Link Gopher](https://sites.google.com/site/linkgopher/) - Link Gopher is a simple extension to extract links from Firefox or Google Chrome.
 It extracts all links from web page (including embedded links), sorts them, removes duplicates, and displays them in a new tab for copy and paste into other systems.
 Also, Link Gopher does the same for unique domains.
-- [Page Links Extractor Tool](https://shadowcrypt.net/tools/pagelinks) - Pagelink Extractor scans the entire web page and lists down all hyperlinks on the website.
-It is useful for research purpose and uses regex to extract the link.
-It will be regularly updated.
 - [Online Tool to Extract Links from any Web Page](https://hackertarget.com/extract-links/) - This tool will parse the html of a website and extract links from the page.
 The hrefs or "page links" are displayed in plain text for easy copying or review.

 ## PRIVACY / SECURITY